Sirjoseph94/jo/README.md

-# week-one-sq011B - Portfolio

-## Problem Description:
+# Simple About Me website

-You are to create a Personal Portfolio using HTML, CSS and JavaScript.
+A simple website build with HTML, CSS and JavaScript.

-Make your design pretty and responsive.

-When you are done, host your application on heroku or netlify (submit link should be added to your turned in field on Teams)
+This is a good project to get started with the basics of web design.

+Contributions are welcome